 Direct measurement of fuel/energy consumption of a transport operation may however not always be possible and modelling transport emissions is required.

+Alternative1:

+Global logistic framework used in an LCA study shall be documented.

+Alternative2:

-Calculation of transport emissions shall follow the recommendation set out in the GLEC Framework V3.0, except for the mandate to include emissions from the construction and dismantling of energy infrastructure.
+If the calculation of transport emissions does not follow the recommendation set out in the GLEC Framework V3.0, except for the mandate to include emissions from the construction and dismantling of energy infrastructure.
+Alternative frameworks can be used and to be documented.
 The GLEC framework allows for three approaches to establish transport distances: Shortest feasible distance (SFD), great circle distance (GCD) and actual distance.
 These approaches shall be used according to the following hierarchy: